-- (28) Applicants with renal or genitourinary disease shall be assessed as unfit, unless adequately investigated and their condition found unlikely to interfere with the safe exercise of the applicant's licence and rating privileges. - Urine examination shall form part of the medical examination and abnormalities shall be adequately investigated. - (30) Applicants with sequelae of disease or surgical procedures on the kidneys or the genitourinary tract, in particular any obstructions due to stricture or compression, shall be assessed as unfit unless the applicant's condition has been investigated and evaluated in accordance with the best medical practice and is assessed not likely to interfere with the safe exercise of the applicant's licence or rating privileges. - (31) Applicants who have undergone nephrectomy shall be assessed as unfit unless the condition is well compensated.

-(32) Applicants who are seropositive for human immunodeficiency virus (HIV) shall be assessed as unfit unless the applicant's condition has been investigated and evaluated in accordance with best medical practice and is assessed as not likely to interfere with the safe exercise of the applicant's licence or rating privileges.
+- (28) An applicant with renal or genitourinary disease shall be assessed as unfit unless adequately investigated and the applicant's condition is found unlikely to interfere with the safe exercise of the applicant's licence and rating privileges. - (29) Urine examination shall form part of the medical examination and abnormalities shall be adequately investigated. - (30) An applicant with sequelae of disease or surgical procedures on the kidneys or the genitourinary tract, in particular, any obstructions due to stricture or compression, shall be assessed as unfit unless the applicant's condition has been investigated and evaluated in accordance with best medical practice and is assessed not likely to interfere with the safe exercise of the applicant's licence or rating privileges. - (31) An applicant who has undergone nephrectomy shall be assessed as unfit unless the condition is well compensated. - (32) An applicant who is seropositive for HIV shall be assessed as unfit unless the applicant's condition has been investigated and evaluated in accordance with best medical practice and is assessed as not likely to interfere with the safe exercise of the applicant's licence or rating privileges.